Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Tampa Bay is 5-2 against the spread, and 6-1 overall, at home this year.

-- As 8.5-point favorites or more at home, the Buccaneers are 4-2 ATS.
+- The Buccaneers are 4-2 ATS as 8.5-point favorites or more at home.

-- In four of seven home games this season, Tampa Bay has hit the over.

-- Carolina is 3-5 against the spread, and 3-5 overall, on the road.
+- Carolina is 3-5 overall, and 3-5 against the spread, in away games.

-- The Panthers are unbeaten ATS (1-0) as 8.5-point underdogs or more on the road.
+- The Panthers are unbeaten ATS (1-0) away from home as 8.5-point underdogs or more.

-- In eight road games this season, Carolina has hit the over four times.
+- In eight away games this year, Carolina has hit the over four times.

 Powered by Data Skrive.